DarceyLloyd/AFTC.js/readme.md

 ```
 gulp build
 ```
-- Now you can either copy aftc.min.js to your project or add it to your gulp/webpack concatination and mangle scripts or just add it as a script tag in your HTML.
+- Now you can either copy aftc.min.js to your project or add it to your gulp/webpack concatination and mangle scripts or go pro and add it's individual scripts to your build method.

-<b>NOTE: It is recommended that debug.js and essentials.js be the first.</b>
+<b>NOTE: It is recommended that debug.js and essentials.js be the first and always included as other modules of the aftc.js suite depend on them.</b>

 <br>